 A pan-European Culture of Solidarity must be rooted in values and practices that are also shared at local level.
 This project will demonstrate that Europeans of all kinds share fundamental challenges, such as access to water, housing, food and clean energy.
 Local initiatives based on solidarity and cooperation are delivering solutions where national and European level policies are falling short.
 The results provided by this project in the form of locally rooted narratives of solidarity translated to the European space will contribute to a revival of European solidarity.

-Under the M2M Solidarity project, ten solidarity-based initiatives from eight different European countries will work together in pairs throughout 2021 to create different cultural products.
+Under the M2M Solidarity project, eleven solidarity-based initiatives from eight different European countries work together in pairs and one trio throughout 2021 to create different cultural products.
 These local transformative initiatives have succeeded in assuring access to basic rights like water, housing, food and clean energy in their communities.

 | Amsterdam City Rights, Amsterdam, Netherlands